The Shire of Harvey is in the South West of Western Australia and includes some of the best agricultural land in the state.

 Availability to the Public

-Oral Histories – an index of the collection is available online.
+- Oral Histories – An index of the collection is available on this website.

-Copyright permitting, the interviews can be purchased in CD or USB format.
+Copyright permitting, the interviews can be purchased from Harvey History Online, or alternately, Battye Library has copies.

 Edited oral histories are aired in segments on Harvey Community Radio in ‘Sounds Like Harvey’.
 Our thanks to Melva Mitchell for her ongoing work of editing and broadcasting the group’s interviews.